“But I can go into hiding without ruining my life.

 Foreclosed farms, boarded-up stores

-Broken treaties, forced reservations
+Broken treaties, forced moves

-Endless stretches of nothing more
+Endless stretches, nothing more